Windermere railway station: History

 It is the terminus of the former Kendal and Windermere Railway.

 The Terrace, a row of cottages built for railway executives in 1849, is said to have been designed by the architect Augustus Pugin.
 One of the fireplaces is a copy of one of his in the Palace of Westminster.

 The selection of the town of Birthwaite as the location of the station serving the lake was what led to it taking the name Windermere, even though it is not on the water; nowadays, it has essentially grown together with Bowness-on-Windermere, which touches the lake.

 The station was at one time bigger than at present, with four platforms and an overall roof.
 Three tracks were taken out of use when the branch was reduced to a one-train operated single line in 1973 as an economy measure.
 The single track was cut back to a new truncated station in 1986, following the demolition of the train shed and the building of a Booths supermarket; this has been designed to mimic the appearance of the original train shed and incorporates the facade and canopy of the original station.

 Facilities

 The station has a staffed ticket office that is open throughout the week (06:00 to 20:45 on weekdays and Saturdays, 10:30 to 20:45 on Sundays); a self-service ticket machine is also provided for use outside these times and for collecting pre-paid tickets.
 A post box, toilets and a waiting room are available, along with cycle hire facilities and a pay phone.
-Running information is offered via digital CIS displays and timetable posters.
+Running information is offered on customer information screens and timetable posters.
 Level access is available from the ticket office and station entrance to the platform.
 Responsibility for operating the line passed from First TransPennine Express to Northern in April 2016.